madeelshabbir/bugzilla/README.md

 * can't add/remove any user from Projects.

-**Other Features**

-* User login, signup and logout.

-* Forget Password via email.

-* When Project creater delete, Project will also delete.

-* When Bug creater delete, Bug will also delete.

 **How to setup the app**

 * Step 1: Clone the repository using 'git clone https://github.com/adeeldevsinc/Bugzilla.git'.